-[Figure 3.
+[Figure 2.
 Method accuracy per data set (methods along the x axis are ordered by their mean accuracy over the data sets)]

-The method execution times, summed over the six data sets, are provided for reference in Table 4.
-The execution time of FCR competes well with the other methods.
-The NaiveBC criterion is slower to compute than the MI criterion as it uses a five-fold cross-validation, implemented in MatlabTM, to evaluate the classification accuracy.
-MI is computed once-off using the efficient FEAST C++ implementation.
-Methods using the NaiveBC criterion are consequently slower than their MI counterparts.
-JMI is faster than the related FS-MI method, as the criterion only requires MI computations between pairwise combinations of features and the class labels, while the MI criterion is evaluated on the combination all selected features.
-BE is known to be less efficient than FS (Guyon and Elisseeff 2003), and is slowest of the tested methods.
+The method execution times, summed over the six data sets, are provided in Table 4.
+The execution time of FCR competed well with the other methods, although mRMR was the fastest overall.
+The naïve Bayes criterion is slower to compute than the MI criterion as it uses a five-fold cross-validation to evaluate the classification accuracy, while MI is computed once-off.
+Methods using the naïve Bayes criterion are consequently slower than their MI counterparts.
+FS-JMI is faster than the related FS-MI method, as the criterion only requires MI computations between pairwise combinations of features and the class labels, while the MI criterion is evaluated on the combination all selected features.
+BE is known to be less efficient than FS (Guyon and Elisseeff 2003), and was the slowest of the tested search schemes.

 [Table 4.
 Method cumulative execution time over all data]

 Table 5 presents the non-dominant ranking of the methods, in terms of both accuracy and stability.
-The best ranked method overall is FCR-MI, with FCR-NaiveBC, FS-MI and FS-NaiveBC occupying the second rank position.
-While the FS-MI and FS-NaiveBC produced the best performance for stability and accuracy respectively, FCR-MI and FCR-NaiveBC achieved a better compromise between these two measures.
-The Rank-NaiveBC, Rank-MI and BE-MI methods are ranked lowest due to the known limitations of these methods.
+The best ranked method overall was FCR-MI, followed by FCR-NaiveBC.
+The Rank-NaiveBC, Rank-MI, BE-NaiveBC and BE-MI methods were ranked lowest due to the known limitations of these methods.
+The FS-MRMR method was competitive on all measures, and was the third ranked method overall.

 If the clustering step were omitted, FCR-MI and FCR-NaiveBC would simplify to Rank-MI and Rank-NaiveBC respectively.
-FCR-MI and FCR-NaiveBC show a substantial improvement in performance compared to Rank-MI and Rank-NaiveBC which lends support to the effectiveness of the clustering step.
-Considering the combination of the MI and naive Bayes criteria with each method in isolation, there is a general trend for MI to produce better stability and naive Bayes to produce better accuracy.
-While FCR works well with either criterion, the results favour the use of MI as it is faster and produces a better non-dominant ranking than naive Bayes.
-On the whole the evaluation study shows the FCR method to be effective at selecting accurate and stable features from high dimensional remote sensing data containing redundancy.
+FCR-MI and FCR-NaiveBC showed a substantial improvement in performance compared to Rank-MI and Rank-NaiveBC, which lends support to the effectiveness of the clustering step.
+Considering the combination of the MI and naive Bayes criteria with each search scheme in isolation, there was a general trend for MI to produce better stability and naive Bayes to produce better accuracy.
+While FCR worked well with either criterion, the results favoured the use of MI as it is faster and produced a better non-dominant ranking than naive Bayes.
+On the whole, the evaluations demonstrate that the proposed FCR method is effective at selecting accurate and stable features from high dimensional remote sensing data containing redundancy.

 [Table 5.
 Non-dominated ranking of methods by accuracy and stability]